conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

    - Common Expression Language (CEL) is an expression language supporting common operators like `==` and `>` as well as macros like `has()` to check for the presence of fields.
 See [the CEL language definition](https://github.com/google/cel-spec/blob/master/doc/intro.md) for more details.
 </TabItem>
 <TabItem value="cli" label="Conduktor CLI">
-You can also use the [Conduktor CLI (Command Line Interface)](/gateway/reference/cli-reference/) to create a rule.
+You can also use the [Conduktor CLI (Command Line Interface)](/gateway/reference/cli-reference/) to create a Rule.

 1. Save this example to file, e.g. `rule.yaml`: